fishbrain/tarpon/README.md

 ### Handling responses

-Tarpon will raise custom errors in a few occasions:
+By default, Tarpon will raise custom errors in the following occasions:

+- `Tarpon::NotFoundError` will be raised when RevenueCat server responds with a not found status code.

 - `Tarpon::InvalidCredentialsError` will be raised when RevenueCat server responds with unauthorized status code, e.g. invalid API key.